limistah/react-here-map/README.md

 2. HMapPolyLine - Draws a polyline on the map
 3. HMapPolygon - Draws a polygon on the map
 4. HMapMarker - Puts a marker on the map
+5. HMapCircle - Draws a circle on the map

 ## Usage